-TFDA was established under the Tanzania Food, Drugs and Cosmetics Act, Cap 219 with the mission of protecting and promoting public health by ensuring quality, safety and effectiveness of food, medicines, cosmetics and medical devices.
-The Authority has a legal responsibility of ensuring that all veterinary medicinal products manufactured and used in the country meet the prescribed standards for the intended use.
-The Authority has also been given mandate by section 51 of the Act to prescribe requirements for manufacturing medicinal products.
+TMDA was established under the Tanzania Medicines and Medical Devices Act, Cap 219 with the mission of protecting and promoting public health by ensuring quality, safety and effectiveness of medicines, medical devices and diagnostics and through regulation of tobacco products.

+The Authority has a legal responsibility of ensuring that all veterinary pharmaceutical products manufactured and used in the country meet the prescribed standards for the intended use.
+The Authority has also been given mandate by section 51 of the Act to prescribe requirements for manufacturing of veterinary pharmaceutical products.

-In order to streamline and effectively control veterinary medicinal products, this first edition of the Good Manufacturing Practice Guidelines for Veterinary Medicinal Products has been developed by TFDA.
+In order to streamline and effectively control veterinary pharmaceutical products, this second edition of the Good Manufacturing Practice Guidelines for Veterinary Pharmaceutical Products has been reviewed to cope with the technological advancement and address challenges which were encountered during implementation of the first edition.

-The Guidelines provide up to date technical guidance on minimal requirements for manufacturing veterinary medicinal products.
-Its aim is to improve manufacturing practices for veterinary medicinal products in and outside the country as well as outlining a framework of requirements that manufacturers should follow when manufacturing products intended to be marketed in the country.
-These Guidelines can also be used as a training tool for veterinary medicinal products industry personnel, GMP auditors and training institutions.
+The aim of these guidelines is to provide up to date technical guidance so that facilities can meet the minimum requirements for good manufacturing practice to produce quality, safe and efficacious veterinary pharmaceutical products.
+These Guidelines can also be used as a training tool for veterinary pharmaceutical products industry personnel, GMP auditors and training institutions.